kalekundert/bind_dna/notebook/validate_cis_display/purify_zif268_repa_via_rrna_digestion/notes.rst

          - I'm going to use 0.5 μL/rxn, which for my 10 μL reactions is the same proportion as above.

+      - NEB Monarch DNA extraction kit uses RNase A (bovine pancreatic) for 5 min at 56°C.

       - No specific buffer recommended or provided.

          - Storage buffer is: